sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake.rst

       :alt: connection
       :width: 60%

-2. Test and Save the Connection
+2. Test and save the connection.

-  Once you Save the Connection, Resouces can be used inside workflow editor etc. using above connection.
+  Once you save the connection, resouces can be used inside workflow editor etc. using the above connection.

 Documentation
 +++++